gnyanesh-bangaru/loss-analysis-cka/README.md

 > **NOTE** - The link corresponding to the dataset name would redirect you to the respective dataset retrieval.

 ## Models Utilized
-We have considered to analyse on loss functions by having residual networks as our model encoder and the cross dataset generalization by both residual networks and visual transformers.
-We have considered the 18 layered version of ResNet i.e., [ResNet18](https://arxiv.org/abs/1512.03385)  and [ViT](https://arxiv.org/abs/2010.11929)-custom model.
+We have considered to analyse on loss functions and also performed the task of cross-dataset genealization by utilizing residual neural networks as our model encoder.
+We have considered the 18 layered version of ResNet i.e., [ResNet18](https://arxiv.org/abs/1512.03385)

 > **NOTE** - All the required libraries have been depicted in the **requirements.txt** file.